 I can also help you film during office hours--for example we could set up my laptop to record you.

 which allows you to check out digital equipment, including camcorders.
 The library also has private

 study rooms with whiteboards that you can book and record in.

 If you want to borrow a marker for a whiteboard, I can lend that to you.

 Taping up paper and writing on that with a marker is another option.

-Upload your video to your school YouTube channel as follows:
+You can upload your video to your school YouTube channel as follows: